Quake-hit Miyagi Hospital unable to receive emergency patients

 “Many people are in trouble.
 I hope the hospital will be restored quickly,” said a woman in her 30s who has used the hospital.

-In Yamamoto, the 7.3-magninude quake measured a lower 6, the third-highest level on the Japanese earthquake intensity scale.
+In Yamamoto, the 7.3-magnitude quake measured a lower 6, the third-highest level on the Japanese earthquake intensity scale.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.